KDE/documentation-docs-kdenlive-org/user_interface/menu/sequence_menu.rst

 Deselect Clip
 ~~~~~~~~~~~~~

-With :kbd:`-` you can deselect clips wich are under the playhead.
+With :kbd:`-` you can deselect clips which are under the playhead.

 .. _sequence_select_transition: